CoinLoan (CLT) Price Down 0% Over Last Week

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-CoinLoan launched on August 19th, 2017.
+CoinLoan’s launch date was August 19th, 2017.
 CoinLoan’s total supply is 22,000,000 tokens and its circulating supply is 1,950,000 tokens.
-The Reddit community for CoinLoan is https://reddit.com/r/coinloan and the currency’s Github account can be viewed here.
 CoinLoan’s official website is coinloan.io.
 CoinLoan’s official Twitter account is @coin_loan and its Facebook page is accessible here.
 The official message board for CoinLoan is blog.coinloan.io.
+The Reddit community for CoinLoan is https://reddit.com/r/coinloan and the currency’s Github account can be viewed here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as CoinLoan directly using US dollars.
-Investors seeking to trade CoinLoan should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CoinLoan using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as CoinLoan directly using US dollars.
+Investors seeking to acquire CoinLoan should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy CoinLoan using one of the aforementioned exchanges.

 Receive News & Updates for CoinLoan Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CoinLoan and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.